 These products include construction timbers and highway guardrail posts.
 The market is highly fragmented and characterized by commodity pricing and lack of quality standardization.
 Demand for these products typically follows the construction cycle and producers compete on quality, price, service and access to raw wood.
 These products also include marine and foundation pilings.
 Demand for these products typically follows the construction cycle and producers compete on quality, price, service and access to raw wood.
-In 2004, following its acquisition of Les Industries Légaré (1998) Ltée ("Légaré"), the Company began Borate treatment of dimensional lumber used in the interior wood framing market.
+In 2004, following its acquisition of Les Industries Légaré (1998) Ltée, the Company began borate treatment of dimensional lumber used in the interior wood framing market.
 Borates are particularly effective against termite damage and are approved for interior applications.
+With the acquisition of BPB Corporation in 2008, the Company is also selling and manufacturing borate treated log homes at its Stanton, Kentucky facility.